 Aerospace partners are eligible public or private entities who consider or request Spaceport Improvement Program funding for a proposed project.
-Private Company partners have included SpaceX, United Launch Alliance, Boeing, Blue Origin, OneWeb, Firefly, etc. as well as licensed spaceports such as Cecil Spaceport in Jacksonville and Space Coast Regional Airport/ Spaceport in Titusville.
-In other cases, the federal government (i.e., NASA/ Kennedy Space Center, USSF, and the US Navy), may also be considered an aerospace partner.
+These partners include businesses such as SpaceX, United Launch Alliance, Boeing, Blue Origin, OneWeb, Firefly, and others, as well as licensed spaceports such as Cecil Spaceport in Jacksonville.
+In other cases, the federal government (i.e., NASA/ Kennedy Space Center, the USSF, and the US Navy), may also be considered an aerospace partner.
 Aerospace partners are integral in the implementation of the processes described in this handbook.
 In fact, aerospace partners have invested substantial amounts in space-related capital improvements.

-LLF midfield development (rendering)
+LLF midfield development (rendering).
+Source: Space Florida